Ale-JRD/Alblogtrad/content/post/Trad-2/index.md

 Smack!

-「MugiiI!」
+"MugiiI!"

-「Whoa!」
+"Whoa!"

 When Yuu also went behind her, he saw the area where she was hit had beautifully turned red.

-「D, does it not hurt?」
+"D, does it not hurt?"

 Even if his elder sister had M disposition, Yuu, who was not knowledgeable about that field, couldn’t help but get a little worried.